-Before I start talking about what to see in Florence in one day, I must warn you that 24 hours in this stunning city is not enough.
+Before I start talking about the best museums in Florence to visit in a day, I must warn you that 24 hours in this stunning city is not enough.
 But I totally get it, you might be planning a trip to Italy and you want to see as much as possible.
-That’s why we decided to put together a guide to things to do in one day in Florence, the best museums and cool places to visit.
+That’s why we decided to put together a guide to the best museums and palaces in Florence, so you can make the most of your time when visiting it.

-You might to be able to visit some of the top attractions, but bear in mind that one day in Florence is a really tight schedule.
-Read our suggestions and pick the museums that are more appealing to you, interesting places that you can manage to fit in one-day Itinerary.
-If by the end of the day you have some spare time stroll around the city and fall in love with this marvelous, artistic and inspiring place.
+You might be able to visit some of the top attractions in the city but bear in mind that one day in Florence is a really tight schedule.
+Read our suggestions and pick the museums that are more appealing to you, interesting places that you can manage to fit in a one-day Itinerary.
+If by the end of the day you have some spare time stroll around the city and fall in love with this marvelous, artistic, and inspiring place.

 If you are staying only one day in Florence you need to plan your itinerary wisely.
 You can’t waste time and energy walking around the city trying to find a place to stay, to eat or queueing for hours to buy tickets to the top museums in Florence.
 So here it goes some precious advice: